-When in a couple one or both partners are infected with HIV, they should be aware that if they want to have a child they need specialised help and attention in order not to risk their health and that of the newborn.
-This help involves four aspects:
+A couple in which one or both members are infected with HIV should be aware that if they would like to have a child, they must seek specialised care in order to preserve both their own health and that of the newborn.
+There are four aspects to this care:

-- Base illness stability and control by a specialist.
+- Stabilization of the underlying disease and control by the specialist.

-- Reproductive advice in order to programme the pregnancy under the best possible conditions or to rule it out in some cases.
+- Reproductive counselling, in order to plan the pregnancy under the best possible conditions, or advise against it where appropriate.

 - Artificial Insemination with washed sperm for HIV cases.